soulwire/sketch.js/README.md

-[sketch.js](https://github.com/soulwire/sketch.js) is a tiny (5k) boilerplate for creating JavaScript based creative coding experiments with Canvas, WebGL and the DOM.
+[sketch.js](https://github.com/soulwire/sketch.js) is a tiny (~5k) boilerplate for creating JavaScript based creative coding experiments.

-It handles all that tedious but necessary stuff that would normally slow you down - setting up an animation loop, creating and managing a graphics context, binding and normalising mouse, touch and keyboard events, handling window resizes (etc).
-You get the idea.
+It handles all that tedious but necessary stuff that would normally slow you down - setting up an animation loop, creating and managing a graphics context for Canvas or WebGL, cross browser and device event binding and normalisation for mouse, touch and keyboard events, handling window resizes… You get the idea.

+> Check out [the demo](http://soulwire.github.com/sketch.js/) to see what can be done in just a few lines of code.

+When creating a sketch, you specify a `type` (the default is `Sketch.CANVAS`) and what you get back is an augmented `CanvasRenderingContext2D`, `WebGLRenderingContext` or `Node` / `HTMLElement`.
+This gives you direct access to all the usual properties and methods of your chosen context, as well as some new and useful ones added by __sketch.js__

-It also provides fast access to useful math functions and constants and extends random to handle ranges and arrays.
+It also provides fast global access to useful math functions and constants and extends `random` to handle ranges and arrays.
 Check out the [wiki](https://github.com/soulwire/sketch.js/wiki/API) or the [source](https://github.com/soulwire/sketch.js/blob/master/js/sketch.js) for the full API.

 ###A Basic Example

-If you’ve used libraries like [Processing](http://processing.org/) and [Open Frameworks](http://www.openframeworks.cc/) before, [sketch.js](https://github.com/soulwire/sketch.js) will be especially quick to get going with.
+If you’ve used libraries like [Processing](http://processing.org/) and [Open Frameworks](http://www.openframeworks.cc/) before, __sketch.js__ will be especially quick to get going with.
 You can simply hook onto methods like `setup`, `draw` and `mousemove` to start playing:

 	var ctx = Sketch.create();